bennkeel/bennkeel.github.io/_projects/2022-09-01-ExhibitGraphics.md

 #### Tools Used
 * Adobe Illustrator, Photoshop, InDesign for graphic design and installation diagrams
-* SketchUp for exhibit design
+* SketchUp, Vectorworks for exhibit design